worktheclock/replit.github.io/tutorials/30-build-with-nix.md

 As we've seen above, Nix allows us to use repls for more than just writing and testing code, but some packages require a fair amount of configuration to get working.
 Here are a few general tips for getting packages working in Nix repls:

 * First, search for the package you want on the [Nix package search website](https://search.nixos.org/packages) and add it to `deps` in `replit.nix`.
 If you don't see any errors in the console after running your repl, it probably worked.
 Some packages need to be manually started by specifying a run command in `.replit`, while others will start automatically.
-* Most the installation errors you'll encounter will relate to file paths that don't exist in your repl, or that you don't have permission to access.
+* Most of the installation errors you'll encounter will relate to file paths that don't exist in your repl, or that you don't have permission to access.
 These can generally be fixed if you can configure your package to look for those files in your repl's file list instead, which is hosted on disk at `/home/runner/REPL-NAME-HERE/`.
-Depending on the package, you may be able to do this with a custom configuration file, like we did with Postgres, or you may need alter the way Nix installs it, as we did with NGINX.
+Depending on the package, you may be able to do this with a custom configuration file, like we did with Postgres, or you may need to alter the way Nix installs it, as we did with NGINX.
 * You can view files and directories that aren't visible in your repl's filepane from the shell, using standard Unix commands like `ls`, `cd` and `cat`.
 This includes files and directories in the Nix store, at `/nix/store`.
 This will often be useful for debugging.
 * You can view a list of running processes with the shell command `ps aux`, and terminate them with `pkill <process-name>`.
 * Loading the Nix environment will sometimes take a long time, especially if you have custom derivations.